Australia and Me: The Dingo Was My Baby

 Australia and Me would be an awesome title to a book if I ever get around to writing it.
-By this time, I don’t remember all the details of our sojourn in Australia.
-There are a few years between 13 and my age now.
+But I don’t remember all the details of our sojourn in Australia.
+There are a few years between then and now.

 In the 1960’s Australia was searching for people to move to their country and be productive citizens.
 There was a flood of immigration to the US in the 80’s, but rarely do countries actively invite strangers to their shores.

 My father took Australia up on its offer to become a modern pioneer, settle in the Outback, and become a blooming citizen.
 He had retired from the Air Force, earned his helicopter pilot’s license, and flew small aircraft.
 He and a partner were going to start a crop dusting business.